Robbie Vincent: BBC Radio 1 Sunday evening soul show

-Vincent moved to BBC Radio 1 on New Year's Day 1984 to present The Sound of Sunday Night which became a very popular Sunday evening soul show between 9 and 11pm, carried on Radio 2's national FM transmitter (88 - 91 MHz) as well as the regular 275/285 metres medium-wave frequencies.
+Vincent moved to BBC Radio 1 on New Year's Day 1984 to present The Sound of Sunday Night which became a popular Sunday evening soul show between 9 and 11pm, carried on Radio 2's national FM transmitter (88 – 91 MHz) as well as the regular 275/285 metres medium-wave frequencies.
 He presented these until 1989, playing jazz-funk with artistes like Rick James, The Fatback Band, Brass Construction, Funkadelic, The Crusaders, Ronnie Laws and Eddie Henderson.

 By 1987 his show was on Radio1 FM on a Saturday night, between 7pm and 9pm.
 The final show was on 30 December 1989, and was a best of 1989 called Killer Cuts part 2.
 Killer Cuts Part 1 had been aired on 23 December 1989.

 He would often present the shows with his own laconic slant by introducing records with remarks such as 'This one has a government meltability warning', 'Carefully selected so that only the best reach the turntable' and 'Open the fridge door and make sure it's packed with ice'.